-We also introduce the neutral region with attitude $K_{ij}=0$ in the analysis on language data.
-In Fig.~\ref{fig:fig15}, we observe the changes in the states with variation of limiters $A$ and $B$ keeping the neutral region fixed.
-Fig.~\ref{fig:fig15} shows results for 5, 10, 20, 50 percent(Fig.~\ref{fig:fig15}(a)-(d)) of total differences falling in the latitude of non-commitment with ignorant attitude $K_{ij}=0$ and Fig.~\ref{fig:fig15}(e)-(h) with neutral attitudes as $K_{ij}=K_{ij}$.
+We also introduce the neutral region with attitude $K_{ij}=0$ in the analysis of language data and observe the changes in the states with variation of limiters $A$ and $B$ keeping the neutral region fixed.
+Fig.~\ref{fig:fig16} shows results for 5, 10, 20, 50 percent(Fig.~\ref{fig:fig16}(a)-(d)) of total range falling in the latitude of non-commitment with ignorant attitude $K_{ij}=0$ and Fig.~\ref{fig:fig16}(e)-(h) with neutral attitudes as $K_{ij}(B\pm \delta B)=K_{ij}(B)$.

-Fig.~\ref{fig:fig15}(a), (b), (e), (f) also highlights how the choice of agent's attitudes within the neutral region can significantly effect the outcome of the system as a whole.
-When the choice of neutral attitude is $K_{ij}=0$, the system attains all the previously attained states with multistability and tipping points between $\pi$ states and consensus states as depicted in Fig.~\ref{fig:fig15}(a)-(b) meaning assimilation towards a language.
-Also the states are irreversible once it reaches a consensus evident by the absence of tipping point in the backward run.
-When the attitude of the symmetric pairwise interaction in the neutral region do not have connections ($K_{ij}=0$), irreversible consensus state is reached meaning speakers converge towards a common language leading to extinction of other languages~\citep{crystal2002}, whereas if the neutral individuals maintain their previously attained attitudes and for moderate neutral region($K_{ij}=K_{ij}$), they do not reach a consensus meaning never assimilating~\cite{abrams2003} even for large changes in the environment (denoted by $B$ here) as observed in Fig. ~\ref{fig:fig15}(f).
+Fig.~\ref{fig:fig16}(a), (b), (e), (f) also highlight how the choice of attitudes of the speakers of a particular language within the neutral region can significantly affect the language dynamics as a whole.
+When the choice of neutral attitude is $K_{ij}=0$, the system attains all the previously attained states with multistability and tipping points between $\pi$ states and consensus states as depicted in Fig.~\ref{fig:fig16}(a)-(b) indicating assimilation towards a common language.
+Also the states are irreversible once it reaches a consensus evident by the absence of a tipping point in the backward run.
+When the attitude of interactions in the neutral region is ignorant ($K_{ij}=0$), irreversible consensus state is reached meaning speakers converge towards a common language leading to extinction of other languages~\citep{crystal2002}.
+On the contrary, if the neutral individuals maintain their previously attained attitudes ($K_{ij}(B \pm \delta B)=K_{ij}(B)$) and for moderate neutral range, they do not reach a consensus meaning never assimilating~\cite{abrams2003} even for large changes in the environment (represented by $B$) as observed in Fig. ~\ref{fig:fig16}(f).
 Such conservation through change in attitude can be used to revitalise an endangered language through various means\citep{fishman}.